 There could be other reasons your computer keeps crashing, but you can prevent bot attacks by creating a common sense security system for your device.

 Learning what cybersecurity is can keep bot attacks off your back.
 Hackers rely on their victims not knowing how to stay safe.

 A good firewall can be the first line of malicious bot protection.
 Many bots will turn around at a firewall and go elsewhere.
-If a malicious bot happens to find its way inside your network, stay invisible with a VPN.
+If a malicious bot happens to find its way inside your network, download a VPN to stay invisible.
 And get a strong malware removal tool that can do a bot scan and remove any malicious bots planted on your device before they compromise your security.